theblockchainarborist/Superalgos-Installer/README.md

  - Install Superalgos in the home directory
  - Run "node setup" script for you
  - Run "node setupPlugins" script for you
+ - Run "node updateGithubRepos" script for you
+ - Run the docker build command

 To start script you may need to change its access rights.
 To do this move to the scripts location and enter:
 ```